 It was a picture-perfect summer day.
-Kastanienallee, 12 noon – and even outside the door, there was a hint of something special in the air.
+Chestnut Avenue, 12 noon – and even before you reached the door, there was a hint of something special in the air.

 Not just a sale.
 Not just an event.

 A feeling of revival.
 Of reunions and rediscoveries.
-Of Berlin as I love it: open, diverse, vibrant, a little crazy—and yet full of heart.
+Of Berlin as I love it: open, diverse, vibrant, a little crazy – and full of heart.

-We invited you – and you came.
+We extended an invitation – and you came.
 Familiar faces from the Wild Heart Free Soul family, long-time supporters, old friends.
 But also many new visitors, especially a young audience.
 Open, curious, interested.
-People who moved among the kilims and kaftans as if through another time – or perhaps a better present.
+People who moved among kilims and kaftans as if through another time – or perhaps a better present.

 A bazaar like a woven dream.

-🧿 Vintage kilims , collected over the years, lovingly curated, some on sale – some from customers who wanted to give their carpets into new hands.
+🧿 Vintage kilims , collected over years, lovingly curated, some on sale – some from customers who wanted to pass their carpets on to new owners.

 🧥 Vintage fashion, colorful kaftans from India, heavy silk robes from Afghanistan, hand-embroidered pieces from Anatolia.

-💍 Jewelry that tells stories: Turkmen signet rings, Tuareg amulets made of bronze, filigree nomad necklaces – displayed in an old glass display case that we found last minute through a shop liquidation on Oderbergerstr.
+💍 Jewelry that tells stories: Turkmen signet rings, Tuareg bronze amulets, delicate nomadic necklaces – displayed in an old glass display case that we found last minute through a shop liquidation in Oderbergerstr.

 🫖 Old copper bowls from Gaziantep.

-🎸 And as an unexpected highlight: a small, fine collection of vintage acoustic guitars.
+🎸 And as an unexpected highlight: a small, exquisite collection of vintage acoustic guitars.

 Music that moves walls